 About Carbon Lighthouse

 Brenden Millstein and Rafael Rosen have been best friends since age five.
-First playmates, then lab partners, and now co-founders, they started Carbon Lighthouse in 2010 with in order to reduce carbon emissions from buildings.
-The company has since grown to over 30 employees, services 450+ buildings, and eliminating the carbon emissions equivalent to three power plants.
+First playmates, then lab partners, and now co-founders, they started Carbon Lighthouse in 2010 in order to reduce carbon emissions from buildings.
+The company has since grown to over 30 employees, servicing 450+ buildings and eliminating the carbon emissions equivalent to three power plants.

 Carbon Lighthouse focused on two main objectives for their Elemental Excelerator project on the Demonstration Track: 1) create their own sensor instead of buying from a third party, and 2) enhance their machine learning algorithms to reduce the time it takes to analyze a building.
-By focusing on these two challenges, Carbon Lighthouse is now able to deploy their own network of sensors, averaging 1,000x more data than other firms are able to collect, and giving them the ability to guarantee, for the first time, 20 – 30% whole-building energy reductions.
-The machine learning algorithm enhancements have resulted in analytics time dropping from 85 days to 15 days.
-Carbon Lighthouse is currently working with four buildings in Hawaii, and expects annual savings of $1.5M for these customers.
+By focusing on these two challenges, Carbon Lighthouse is now able to deploy their own network of sensors, averaging 1,000x more data than other firms are able to collect, and giving them the ability to guarantee, for the first time, 20-30% whole-building energy reductions.